 For details of who qualifies for Tax Credits and the rates payable, visit Gov.uk

 The Student Finance England Childcare Grant

-You cannot get this grant and the childcare element of Working Tax Credits at the same time.
+You cannot get this grant and the childcare element of Working Tax Credits or childcare costs paid by Universal Credit at the same time.
 If you (or your partner) are eligible for both, you must choose which grant to claim/continue to claim.
 Claiming both will result in an overpayment that you will have to repay.

 Tax Credits Childcare Element